State Farm v. Their Missouri Policyholders

 2. How significant is the hail damage?
 Roofs will age and incur damage from normal wear and tear, a condition that is excluded under the insurance policy.
 Is the hail damage to the roof significant enough by itself to warrant a replacement, or are there only a few selected shingles damaged by hail and the rest of the roof needs replacement for other natural (and non-insurable) reasons?

 3. Is there evidence of hail damage to exterior surfaces other than the shingles?
 While resilient composite shingles are designed to deflect hail strikes to minimize damage, other surfaces are not.
 Damaged shingles should also be surrounded by other evidence of hail strikes to soft metals such as appurtenances, gutters, downspouts, fascia, mailboxes, HVAC units, patio furniture, wood deck surfaces, lawn furniture and other surfaces struck by the same hailstorm.
-Not only can these additional damages be included as part of the claim but will also serve as proof of the severity and (sometimes) the date of the storm.
+Not only can this additional damage be included as part of the claim, but it will also serve as proof of the severity and (sometimes) the date of the storm.

 These are a few of the things that one must consider when proving their coverage for a loss to a roof due to hail damage.
-There are more, and a good roofing contractor can assist a policyholder in compiling evidence to provide to the insurance carrier as evidence.
+There are more, and a good roofing contractor can assist a policyholder in compiling evidence to provide to the insurance carrier that the damage is covered under their insurance policy.

 Needing a new roof and having a valid insurance claim for damage to an existing roof are not the same thing.
 Policyholders who file insurance claims have the duty to prove their covered loss.
 The best time to prove it is to themselves before they file the claim so that they may, in turn, prove it to their insurance company when the adjuster arrives.